-Our environmental management systems (EMS) a systematic and comprehensive ensure we comply with all operating regions.
-During the reporting year, we did not encounter any incident of environmental non-compliance, nor were subject to any significant fines for noncompliance.
+Our environmental management systems (EMS) ensure we comply with all applicable environmental laws of the respective operating regions.
+During the reporting year, we did not encounter any incident of environmental non-compliance, nor were subject to any significant fines for non-compliance.
 This year, after expansion of our Myanmar factory, we commissioned specialist consultants to ensure our EMS fully complies with local laws.
 Our sustainability governance structure, led by the Head of Operations, ensures our environmental policies are reviewed and up-to-date to reflect the latest requirements and trends.